Introduction

 Google Contacts mostly works backstage to keep your contacts on Gmail up-to-date and well-organized.
 For a fact, it is more than just an address book.

-Google Contacts has evolved well enough to offer you multiple fields of information and segmentation options to manage and organize your contact data — both on your mobile devices and emails as well.
+Google Contacts has evolved well enough to offer you multiple fields of information and segmentation options to manage and organize your contact data, both on your mobile devices and emails as well.

 Contacts are pulled automatically to Google Contacts from your Gmail, but it also gives you the right to edit, enrich, and create new contacts manually.
+Plus, Google now uses smart contact enrichment to automatically fill in missing details like job titles, company information, and profile photos from public sources and your interaction history.

 Below we are going to learn how Google Contacts work in various ways.